epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-15-haskell-loop-with-map.markdown

 ### Passing Arguments to Function

+	Think Function in Haskell as Math Equation

 Now we can apply our <code>Pair</code> to new function.
-This function has two arguments, and one returning value
+This function has two arguments, and one returning value.

 *	First, a text argument, with String type.